Daethyra/Cybersecurity-References/Web-Applications/CSRF.md

 Cross-Site Request Forgery (CSRF) occurs when a web application allows an attacker to manipulate a victim's browser to perform actions on the victim's behalf without their consent.

+During testing, you may wish to prove a CSRF vulnerability exists before further attacking.
+One way to do this is through the [CSRF PoC Generator](https://security.love/CSRF-PoC-Genorator/), where you can generate proof-of-concept code to test for CSRF vulnerabilities.

 ## Understanding CSRF

 CSRF attacks are possible if the website enables attackers to set cookies in a victim's browser, leading to unauthorized actions being performed.